MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-teams-troubleshooting.md

 ## <a name="i-edited-a-field-in-the-details-window-but-my-change-wasnt-saved"></a>I edited a field in the details window, but my change wasn't saved

 Changes you make to a field in the details windows are automatically saved when you leave the field.
 Before you close the window after changing a field, be sure to press the Tab key or click/tap outside the field.

+## <a name="a-new-tile-appeared-in-the-app-launcher-how-do-i-remove-it"></a>A new tile appeared in the App Launcher.
+How do I remove it?

+When you view your apps on the Office 365 home page (https://home.office.com) or in the app launcher, a new tile named "Business Central Teams Integration Service Connector" will appear after installing the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams.
+This tile provides no value in itself and can be safely hidden.

+As an administrator, who has Azure Active Directory admin permissions, you can hide the tile by doing the following steps:

+1. Sign in to the [Azure Active Directory admin centre](https://aad.portal.azure.com/).
+2. Select **Enterprise apps**, then select **Business Central Teams Integration Service Connector**.
+3. Select **Properties**, then set the **Visible To Users** switch to **No**.
+4. Select **Save**.

+> [!NOTE]
+> It will be a while before this change takes effect.

 ## <a name="see-also"></a>See Also